KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 If the call to `Get-Something` were to throw an exception, then my `$null` check will find the `$result` from `Invoke-Something`.
 Initalizing the value inside your function mitigates this issue.

-Naming variables is hard and it is very common for an author to use the same variable names in multiple functions.
+Naming variables is hard and it is common for an author to use the same variable names in multiple functions.
 I know I use `$node`,`$result`,`$data` all the time.
 So it would be very easy for values from different scopes to show up in places where they should not be.

-# redirect output to $null
+# Redirect output to $null

 I have been talking about `$null` values for this entire article but the topic is not complete if I didn't mention redirecting output to `$null`.
 There will be times where you will have commands that output information or objects that you want to suppress.
 Redirecting output to `$null` does exactly that.

 ## Out-Null

-The Out-Null command is the built in way to redirect pipeline data to `$null`
+The Out-Null command is the built-in way to redirect pipeline data to `$null`.

 ``` posh
     New-Item -Type Directory -Path $path | Out-Null